MichaelGKing/Curdle-Wordle-Clone-/README.md

 How to Add New Puzzles to the Game
 ----------------------------------
-Login on the login page at "address/login" (only accessible through entering the url in your browser).
-Then login with an admin account, and you will be presented with a form to upload your new puzzle.
+The login page is accessable by adding the "/login" path to the end of the application URL.
+There are no links to this found anywhere on the game page by design.
+The username is hardcoded as 'curdleadmin' and the password is set either through the config.py module or as a Flask environment variable.
+Login with an admin account, and you will be presented with a form to upload new puzzles.

-Fill out the form, hit submit and the new cheese will be saved into the database.
+Fill out the form, hit submit and the new cheese puzzle will be saved into the database.
+A message will be flashed at the top of the admin page to confirm this.
+As well as adding a new entry to the database, the flask application will also add a new line to puzzles.csv containing the puzzle information.
+This is usefull if you need to rebuild the database as any newly added cheeses will not be lost.

+Images are automatically renamed based on the puzzle ID they are associated with, so there is no need to worry about cheese information in the file name providing clues to the player.
+They are uploaded to /static/images.

 Credits
 -------